 Tenbury Wells in Worcestershire prides itself as England's mistletoe capital.
 An annual event in the run-up to Christmas celebrates this festive plant which grows in abundance in this region.

 Many modern Heathens choose to wear a hammer pendant as a symbol of their faith.
 But what does it mean?
 And what is the history behind it?

 Appearing in Norse mythology, a Fylgja is a creature that is said to accompany a person throughout life.
 In this article, we'll look at this complicated being and try to understand its role.

 Situated near Clochan, in Kerry, Ireland, the Lough Adoon Valley at Ballyhoneen contains rock art, wedge tombs, ancient settlements and monuments from the Bronze Age to Early Christian times.
 Let's explore Ireland's historic past.

 A small town on the coast of County Cork, Ireland, is making waves when it comes to Halloween.
 Youghal be mad to miss this!

 The gwiber is a monster that features in Welsh folklore which is described as a giant winged serpent.
 This article looks at the beast in more detail, giving an example of its appearance in North Wales

 Anyone that knows me will be aware of my love of the works of J. R. R. Tolkien, and M. R. James.
 The two come together in this tribute piece; a chilling tale of Burgling in the Barrow Downs.

-The River Severn is the longest in Great Britain, with its own goddess, Sabrina (also called Hafren, Habren, Habrenna, Unla).
-We learn about the legends of this great river in this article.
+The River Severn is the longest in Great Britain and it has its own goddess—Sabrina (also called Hafren, Habren, Habrenna, and Unla).
+In this article, we'll learn about the legends of this great river and its goddess.

 Around the British Isles, there are numerous old houses that contain a human skull.
 Some act as a talisman, whilst dire warnings are given about removing others.
 We investigate these macabre trophies.